Bdavid304/portfolio/README.md

 DriverPass System {
 This system was designed to give people a better chance at learning the rules of the road and being able to pass a test at the DMV with more confidence.
 The client was DriverPass and they wanted a web based system that could support both online courses and in person driving appointments for customers.
 I think that my UML diagrams were lined out particularly well compared to my actual explanations.
 Im more of a visual person when it comes to this kind of work so I'm able to design those diagrams better.
 I think that my written descriptions could be better.
-A lot of them I just kind of said what was allready on my diagrams, which might make it harder for a non programmer to understand.
+A lot of them I just kind of said what was already on my diagrams, which might make it harder for a non programmer to understand.
 I think I could focus more on the simplistic view when explaining.
-When designing this sytem almost everything was based somewhat around the users needs.
+When designing this system almost everything was based somewhat around the users needs.
 Obviously a system can't be perfect but the client is paying you to do a job so you want to do it as close to the instructions as possible to make them happy.
 When designing the software I thought of it as if I was the customer.
 This system is almost entirely based on the customers needs so those portions of the system needed to be priority.
 This involved good security, easy communication, and a system they could use from home.
+}

+Contact Service {
+To ensure that code is functional and secure you start by following customer requirements as closely as possible and writing thorough tests that verify both normal behavior and edge tests.
+This project translated each of the customer requirements into their own rules using JUnit tests to confirm each one.
+Catching early defects helps your code maintain functionality and quality.
+I interpret user needs by making sure to follow the requirements precisely using them when deciding what data each object holds or what can change.
+My approach to software development is requirement driven while trying to use a modular system to stay more focused on the customers needs that just completing the project.
 }